hmalik88/myFolio-frontend/README.md

 ### LIVE LINK: https://myfolio-stocks.herokuapp.com/

+myFolio is a stock-purchasing simulation app.
+As a user, you have the ability to create an account and purchase stocks at any given time.
+You can purchase the stocks by providing a ticker and quantity.
+You can view your current portfolio of stocks and its current value.
+You can also view your transaction history.
+All stock prices are fed by a real-time API.

 ### Installing the front-end

 In order to install the front-end of this application, you need to do the following: